NDSU Development Foundation grant supports livestock research

 "The big picture is this.
 We found that supplementing lipoic acid helped make progesterone stay around longer in the blood.
 So, supplementing lipoic acid possibly helps maintain pregnancies for all mammals," Berg explained.
 "Kim Vonnahme, who is an associate professor of animal sciences, and I actually applied for a patent for this last fall.
 We're now in the process of seeking more funding to do additional experiments to gather more data."

-Berg's research project, "Analysis of Insulin and Glucose Concentrations in Ewes," was funded through the NDSU Development Foundation's Gordon A. Larson Agricultural Research Fund.
+Berg's research project, "Analysis of Insulin and Glucose Concentrations in Ewes," was funded through the NDSU Development Foundation and Alumni Association's Gordon A. Larson Agricultural Research Fund.
 The support has proven to be highly beneficial.

 "Large research grants require preliminary data.
 So getting these initial, smaller grants is essential to additional funding later on.
 Without preliminary data, that closes the door to a lot of grants," Berg said.

-Berg also received a faculty development grant through the Development Foundation's Centennial Endowment Fund.
+Berg also received a faculty development grant through the Development Foundation and Alumni Association's Centennial Endowment Fund.
 The funding allowed her to give a presentation about NDSU's minor in therapeutic horsemanship at the National Association of Equine Affiliated Academics in Denver.

 "Because of the funding, people on a national level can see what NDSU is doing with its teaching and research.
 People can see we are doing good work that is meaningful and applicable to agriculture.
 It truly has an impact on our ability to serve the mission of a land grant institution," Berg said.